Frequently Asked Questions

 Cross-Border Travel

-Can I walk across the border?
+Can I take the train across the border?

 What payment methods work on cross-border buses?